shlinky/MLGamePieceDetector/README.md

 git clone https://github.com/shlinky/MLGamePieceDetector.git

 ## Demo:
-To test out the program, run demo.py this should give a visualization of the complete algorithm working you can change which image it's running on by changing the image_dir variable
+To test out the program, run demo.py.
+This should give a visualization of the complete algorithm working You can change which image it's running on by changing the image_dir variable